milasudril/texpainter/imgproc/separate_xy.imgproc.md

 # Separate XY

-This image processor a vector field and separates its X and Y components
+This image processor takes a vector field and separates its X and Y components

 ## Input ports